 Oh jagged edges, the top-side buttons that extend out like the fangs of some cybernetically enhanced werewolf!
-The rubber studded armor on the sides, gripping your hand with equal tenacity as you grip the mouse.
+The rubber-studded armor on the sides grips your hand with equal tenacity as you grip the mouse.
 An ultra-accurate HERO sensor that might actually know your next three movements before you even think of them!

 The cost may be a bit steep for some, but the Lightspeed isn’t really a mouse so much as it is a frothing-mouthed rat king armed with a silo of atom bombs.

 This isn’t the first time we’ve raved about the Razer Deathadder V2.
 We’ve talked about how it perfectly pairs with Razer keyboards or how many streamers swear by the Deathadder V2 as the ultimate nexus between man and machine.